erinhengel/Requests-Raven/README.rst

 JSTOR and EHOST are Raven subclasses specifically for logging onto www.jstor.org and www.ebscohost.com, respectively.
-They include the ``html`` and ``pdf`` attributes to download the html and pdf, respectively, of a particular document in their databases.
+They include the ``html`` and ``pdf`` attributes to download the webpage and pdf, respectively, of a particular document in their databases.

 .. code-block:: python